shmuelie/CIL.JS/README.md

 To read assemblies the Mono.Cecil project is being converted to TypeScript.

+### Temporary Hack

+To speed up development (a.k.a converting Cecil is hard) I'm going to implement a text IL reader to start with.

 ## Memory Model

 While ECMA-335 does not give a memory manager type generally a Garbage